How to Reduce Hot Water Usage in Hotels: Simple Tips to Save Money

 • Ice Machines

-• Cooling Towers (part of your HVAC System)
+• Cooling Towers (HVAC)

-Tips For Reducing Water Usage in Hotel Restrooms (Public & Domestic)
+Tips For Reducing Water Usage in Hotel Restrooms

 Tips For Reducing Water Usage in Your Hotel Kitchen